ISA-tools/jUtils/revision_history.md

 *If not otherwise specified, items refer to the base module (`jutils`)*.

 ## 8.0 (should become 8, non backward-compatible changes).
-  * Big and clearer renaming for `BatchProcessor` and its subclasses.
+  * Big changes to `uk.ac.ebi.utils.threading.BatchProcessor` and related components, with clearer naming, better abstraction of the notion of batches their collection.
   * `uk.ac.ebi.utils.runcontrol.ProgressLogger` and percent logger added.
   * Additions to `uk.ac.ebi.utils.exceptions`.
   * `uk.ac.ebi.utils.xml.XPathReader` interface enhanced and unit-tested.
   * Additions to `uk.ac.ebi.utils.string.StringSearchUtils`.
-  * Changes to `uk.ac.ebi.utils.threading.BatchProcessor`.
   * Additions to `uk.ac.ebi.utils.time.XStopWatch`.
   * Javadocs (with Markdown support) added to the build.
   * (jutils-io) `readFiles()` methods added.